frappe/mcp/README.md

 that **authorization has to be manually configured**.

-Depending on feasibility we may or may not incorporate these OAuth2 features, the README will be updated once a call is take on this.
+Depending on feasibility we may or may not incorporate these OAuth2 features, the README will be updated once a call is taken on this.

 _Note: the steps for manual auth configuration will be added soon._